Richard W. Conway: Management science

 Conway retired from the Cornell faculty around 1999 and became a professor emeritus.
 During the 2000s, he was working on a book to be titled The Practice of Scheduling, which was intended to address design, development, and use issues regarding the scheduling engines within advanced planning and scheduling (APS) tools.
 However the project does not seem to have reached publication.

+Conway died on March 19, 2024.

 Accolades and awards

 In addition to his academic work, over the years Conway served as a consultant for several organizations and businesses.

 The History of Computing at Cornell University has stated, "Conway played a major role in the development of computing on the campus for ...
 20 years or so in a variety of capacities."

 The XCELL+ Factory Modeling System won an award in 1991 from Educom for using computers in the classroom in an innovative way.

 In 1992, Conway was elected to the National Academy of Engineering.
 He was named an inaugural Fellow of the Institute for Operations Research and the Management Sciences in 2002.

+Upon his death, the Conway-Walker Lecture Series within the Department of Computer Science was co-named (joining Robert J. Walker) to commemorate his contributions.